-- 8. Current and Pending Support.
-List the current and pending support for each faculty-level and equivalent investigator.
-(Include this proposal at the top of the list of current and pending support.)
-See PAPPG Chapter II Section C.2.h. - 9.
-Facilities, Equipment, and Other Resources.
-Each EPSCoR jurisdiction in the collaboration should provide a description of available facilities, equipment, and other relevant resources.
-See PAPPG Chapter II Section C.2.i. - 10.
-Supplementary Documentation (in addition to those required by the PAPPG) - List of Participants.
-Provide a list of participating senior investigators (faculty level and equivalent) by name, organization, and departmental affiliation. - List of all institutions and companies involved in the project (including location). - No Letters of Collaboration should be included; for both the established and new collaborations included in this project, the role and extent of involvement should be clearly outlined in the project description. - Up to a maximum of five Letters of Support from partnering institutions/organizations or jurisdictional officials may be included - 11.
-Single Copy Documents (Collaborators & Other Affiliations COA Information)
+10. Supplementary Documentation (in addition to those required by the PAPPG)

+- List of Participants.
+Provide a list of participating senior investigators (faculty level and equivalent) by name, organization, and departmental affiliation. - List of all institutions and companies involved in the project (including location). - No Letters of Collaboration should be included; for both the established and new collaborations included in this project, the role and extent of involvement should be clearly outlined in the project description. - Up to a maximum of five Letters of Support of three pages or less from partnering institutions/organizations or jurisdictional officials may be included.
+These should be used to support the feasibility of the project or any additional support that will be relied upon beyond the collaboration among the core project investigators.

+11. Single Copy Documents (Collaborators & Other Affiliations - COA - Information)